When you think of DIY home improvements, air conditioning isn’t usually what comes to mind (thankfully).

 Making a mistake with any of these individual parts, and you might cause damage to your new air conditioning system.

-And we haven’t even gotten started on all of the moving parts involved in ducted air conditioning in Brisbane – a job that’s considerably more complicated, and which therefore comes with an even higher chance of something wrong.
+And we haven’t even gotten started on all of the moving parts involved in ducted air conditioning Brisbane – a job that’s considerably more complicated, and which therefore comes with an even higher chance of something wrong.

 Worst-case scenario, it isn’t just your air conditioning system that ends up damaged – you could even cause damage to your home!